Dan0sz/host-webfonts-locally/readme.txt

 * Improved re-enqueueing of stylesheets, if a stylesheet depends on the removed Google Font stylesheet.
 * Pressing Enter in the Search Bar triggers search now.
 * Developers can now easily add functionalities to OMGF's brand new Extensions tab, using several new filters and actions.
-* If OMGF is used along with other WoOSH! plugins (e.g. CAOS, OMGF Pro, etc.) the same class loader is used, significantly increasing performance.
+* If OMGF is used along with other Fast FW Press plugins (e.g. CAOS, OMGF Pro, etc.) the same class loader is used, significantly increasing performance.
 * Added dates to changelog :)

 = 3.7.0 | June 10th, 2020 =